 - You know your dolls will be cared for in the most ideal way

-- You are providing work and job skill training for a young woman with autism, and
+- You are providing work and job skill training for a young woman with autism or other learning disabilities

-- You are enabling another little girl to love an American Girl doll as much as you did.
+- You are enabling another little girl, or adult collector, to love an American Girl doll as much as you did.

-- You get a receipt you can apply for a tax deduction
+- You get a receipt you can use for your tax records.

 Why I gave our American Girl collection to Yes She Can